Grahp/Website/pages/Home.md

 redirect_from:
   - projects
 ---
 Hello this is my website!
+You can find reading and tarballs here (I don't have a git server quite yet).

 I'm making [[Bowmap|Bowmap]], a [[Minecraft Server From Scratch|from-scratch]] MMORPG Minecraft server written in [[Clojure|Clojure]].